Debt Free Support

 • The account number (if applicable)

-• An itemization of the current debt amount, showing interest, fees, payments, and credits since a specified date
+• An itemized breakdown of the current debt amount, reflecting interest, fees, payments, and credits from a specified date

 • The total amount owed as of the date of the validation notice

-• Information about your rights in the collection process, including how to dispute the debt
+• Information about your rights during the collection process, including instructions on how to dispute the debt

 FREQUENTLY ASKED QUESTIONS